 Choose Your NVIDIA Driver Option for Rocky Linux

 NVIDIA provides both proprietary drivers and open kernel modules in the CUDA repository.
-Use the table below to pick the best fit before installing.
+The best choice depends on GPU generation and whether you need the open kernel module stack.

 | Feature | Proprietary drivers | Open kernel modules |